developerMasum/NextBlog-Full-Stack-Project/README.md

 ## Contact

-For any inquiries or support, please reach out to [Mail](mailto:md.masum0058@gmail.com).
+For any inquiries or support, please reach out to [send me a mail](mailto:md.masum0058@gmail.com).

 Happy Coding!